 The key difference between crystalline and noncrystalline solids is that crystalline solids have an evenly distributed three-dimensional arrangement of atoms, ions, or molecules whereas non-crystalline solids do not have a consistent arrangement of particles.

 Crystalline Solids and Non-crystalline Solids are the two main categories of solids that show some difference between them in terms of the arrangement of the constituent particles and other properties.
 They have differences in their geometries and other physical properties as well.

-In crystalline solids, constituent particles (atoms, molecules or ions) are arranged in a three-dimensional periodic manner.
-They are bounded by planes or faces.
-The smallest repeating unit in crystalline solids is called “unit cell”.
+In crystalline solids, constituent particles (atoms, molecules or ions) arrange in a three-dimensional periodic manner.
+They bind with each other via planes or faces.
+The smallest repeating unit in these solids is “unit cell”.
 All the unit cells in a particular solid are identical and repeating.
-For example; unit cells can be considered as bricks in a wall.
+For example; unit cells are like bricks in a wall.

 Crystalline solids can also be categorized as follows.

 |Ionic Solids (Table salt – NaCl)||Positive and negative ions||Electrostatic attractions||Very high melting points, Poor conductors, Brittle|

 |Molecular Solids (Sucrose)||Atoms and molecules||London dispersion forces and Dipole-Dipole attractions, Hydrogen bonds||Low melting point, Flexible, Poor conductors|